 IDOT oversees construction activity for state-owned roads and works with prime contractors to address the state’s varied infrastructure needs.
 Roadway and Runway improvements are advertised continually by the department.
 If you are interested in providing construction services, please visit the Construction Services webpage.
 Click here to access the Transportation and Contractor's Bulletins.

 The Chief Procurement Office advertises procurements with IDOT that are unique, or involve alternative or innovative project delivery methods.
-Many of these projects are in conjunction with the Office of Innovative Project Delivery and include public-private partnerships (P3s) or potential P3s.
-These projects include the Illiana Corridor project and the South Suburban Airport project.
-Other procurements involve the Division of Intermodal Public Transportation including the Multi-State Locomotive procurement.
+Many of these projects include public-private partnerships (P3s) or potential P3s.
 Please navigate to Other Procurement Opportunities webpage for more information.

-The Chief Procurement Officer for Highway Construction, in consultation with the department, is responsible for overseeing all construction related procurement activity at IDOT.
-Section 15-1 of the Illinois Procurement Code requires the Chief Procurement Officer to provide information to the public concerning IDOT's procurements and procurement-related activities.
-Information includes, but is not limited to, awards, change orders, land purchases, contractor suspensions, DBE waivers, conflict of interest statements, and emergency procurements.
+The Chief Procurement Officer for Highway Construction is responsible for overseeing all construction related procurement activity at IDOT.
+Section 15-1 of the Illinois Procurement Code requires the Chief Procurement Officer to provide information to the public concerning IDOT's procurement's and procurement-related activities.
+Information includes, but is not limited to, awards, change orders, land purchases, reports to the General Assembly, contractor suspensions, DBE waivers, conflict of interest statements, and emergency procurement's.
 Please click here for more information on procurement-related activities.
 You can also visit the Chief Procurement Office webpage.

 Please click here to visit the Procurement Policy Board's webpage.

 Please click here to view Notices including Prohibited Political Campaign Contributions.